 There are four common questions I have heard over the years about investing as Christians:

-1. Do I really need to invest since God will provide?
+1. Do I really need to invest if God promises to provide?

 Years ago I had a conversation with a friend who said he didn’t invest or save for anything as God promises to provide for him.
 Certainly God does promise to provide for our needs as Matthew 6:25-34 and many other passages of Scripture state.
-But as stewards we still have a role to play.
+But as stewards we need to balance God’s provision with our stewardship.
 To sit back and not use the resources effectively that He has provided, means we are presuming upon God.

 2. Is investing gambling?

-No, investing is very different from gambling.
+Biblical investing is not the same as gambling.
 With most types of gambling only one person wins, and everyone else loses.
 With investing, there can be many winners – your gain doesn’t mean that others are losing.
 You are putting money into something that has the potential to grow and be a positive benefit in society.

-There are certainly some types of investing, such as day trading, that can look more like gambling (and may very well be).
-However, actual investing requires thought, research and patience to work out.
-You may not be the person who does all those things (you may hire a financial advisor or investment manager), but someone should be doing all that.
+While some speculative practices may resemble gambling, responsible investing involves discernment, research, and patience—traits encouraged in Scripture.
+You may not be the person who does all those things (you may hire a financial advisor or investment manager), but someone should be doing it.

 Even if you invest in a thoughtful, disciplined and patient manner you still may lose money.